The Plymouth Colony is probably the most famous of all the earlier colonies in America, and that is due to the story of the Pilgrim's Thanksgiving.

 In June 1619, the Pilgrims obtained a land patent from the London Virginia Company, allowing them to settle at the mouth of the Hudson River.

 Merchant Adventurers, a Puritan company that desired to colonize and spread the Word of God and make a profit, financed the trip.

 They purchased the Mayflower ship and the Speedwell for the voyage and set out in July 1620.

 Plymouth Colony Facts: The Strangers

 There was a second group of people that participated in the settlement of Plymouth Colony, the Strangers.
 The Strangers were people put in place by the Merchant Adventurers to help govern and guide the colony.

 Myles Standish was a stranger and acted as the military leader of the colony.
-Christopher Martin, who was to act as the governor of the colony during the trans-Atlantic trip.
+Christopher Martin was to act as the governor of the colony during the trans-Atlantic trip.
 Stephen Hopkins had already failed at a previous colonial venture.